xiangrongzeng/xiangrongzeng.github.io/_posts/2017-04-23-nlp-top-paper-list.md

 	- Yevgeni Berzak, Chie Nakamura, Suzanne Flynn and Boris Katz
 - **Using Global Constraints and Reranking to Improve Cognates Detection**
 	- Michael Bloodgood and Benjamin Strauss
-- **Phonology Morphology Word Segmentation**
-	- Adversarial Multi-Criteria Learning for Chinese Word Segmentation
+- **Adversarial Multi-Criteria Learning for Chinese Word Segmentation**
-- **Xinchi Chen, Zhan Shi, Xipeng Qiu and Xuanjing Huang**
+	- Xinchi Chen, Zhan Shi, Xipeng Qiu and Xuanjing Huang
-	- From Characters to Words to in Between: Do We Capture Morphology?
+- **From Characters to Words to in Between: Do We Capture Morphology?**
-- **Clara Vania and Adam Lopez**
+	- Clara Vania and Adam Lopez
-	- Morphological Inflection Generation with Hard Monotonic Attention
+- **Morphological Inflection Generation with Hard Monotonic Attention**
-- **Roee Aharoni and Yoav Goldberg**
+	- Roee Aharoni and Yoav Goldberg
-	- MORSE: Semantic-ally Drive-n MORpheme SEgment-er
+- **MORSE: Semantic-ally Drive-n MORpheme SEgment-er**
-- **Tarek Sakakini, Suma Bhat and Pramod Viswanath**
+	- Tarek Sakakini, Suma Bhat and Pramod Viswanath
-	- One-Shot Neural Cross-Lingual Transfer for Paradigm Completion
+- **One-Shot Neural Cross-Lingual Transfer for Paradigm Completion**
-- **Katharina Kann, Ryan Cotterell and Hinrich Schütze**
+	- Katharina Kann, Ryan Cotterell and Hinrich Schütze
-	- Resources Evaluation
 - **A Corpus of Annotated Revisions for Studying Argumentative Writing**
 	- Fan Zhang, Homa B. Hashemi, Rebecca Hwa and Diane Litman
 - **Automatic Annotation and Evaluation of Error Types for Grammatical Error Correction**